Area of Law: Employment Law

 Because some employees do not work at the same place for an entire year, they may not have the right to take a paid vacation.
 However, they are entitled to receive vacation pay within one week of leaving the employment.
 In this case, vacation pay is 4% of the total amount the employee earned while employed.

 If you do not receive vacation pay you believe is owed to you, talk to your employer.
 If your employer refuses to pay you vacation pay, contact the Employment Standards office at the Ministry of Labour.
-For additional information, visit the Ministry of Labour, Training and Skills Development.
+For additional information, visit the Ontario Ministry of Labour, Immigration, Training and Skills Development.
+For legal help and assistance, contact an employment lawyer.

 A criminal record will appear on an employment police check and will affect your ability to get or keep a job.
-To erase your criminal record, call toll-free 1-888-808-3628 or learn more at Pardon Partners.
+To erase your criminal record, learn more at Pardon Partners.
 It’s easier than you think.

 You now have